tu4mo/teg/README.md

 }
 ```

-To generate templates, run:
+To generate files from this template, run:

 ```sh
 teg react-class NewComponent
 ```

-This will generate two template files, `NewComponent.js` and `NewComponent.css`, in the current working directory.
+This will generate two new files, `NewComponent.js` and `NewComponent.css`, in the current working directory.

 ## TODO